Below are several frequently asked questions.

 There are many modalities available to help minimize pain of chronic conditions and we aggressively work with patients to achieve adequate comfort.
 Antioch Med's physicians generally have a cautious and conservative approach to using narcotic/opiate medications such as hydrocodone, morphine, Lortab, Percocet, etc. We rarely use these controlled and potentially dangerous medications for acute pain, and we have a policy of not prescribing opiate or other controlled medications for chronic problems.

 What about mental health problems? depression, anxiety?

 Our doctors are comfortable providing primary care for most any mental health problem, including prescribing medications related to these problems.
-Antioch Med's physicians generally have a conservative and careful approach when using controlled medications (particularly benzodiazepines such as Xanax or Valium) and strongly promotes the use of non-medicine therapies and lifestyle changes.
+Antioch Med's physicians generally have a conservative and careful approach when using medications to treat mental health problems and strongly promote the use of non-medicine therapies and lifestyle changes.

 Can you treat ADD/ADHD? prescribe amphetamines, Adderall?